C0Meow/C09-Proto-Telegram-Bot-/README.md

 This is my second Bot project
-It has several commands such as /echo, /start
-It would react to message such as "Happy New Year" and "Carlson"
+It has several commands such as /echo, /start, and /caps It would react to message such as "Happy New Year" and "Carlson"

 I enjoy coding this bot a lot, I learned the use of API and telegrambot functions